MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

 Now add a repeating group with the settings shown below.
 We are sorting this by Created Date, with Descending set to "Yes".
 This means that the newest posts will show first.
 We will also set the Layout style to Horizontal scrolling instead of vertical so the page is more compact.
 Also remember to add a reusable post element to the inside of the first column of the repeating group.
 Set the reusable post element's Data source to "Current cell's post".

 (photo 68)

+Now we are going to do a similar thing for the user's list of liked posts.
+Create another text header with the dynamic data shown here:

+(photo 69)

+Add the repeating group with the reusable post element as we just did, except the data source should look like this:

+(photo 70)

+The profile page should now be ready to use.
+However, trying to Preview the app from this page would look strange since it does not know which user information to display.
+Before we can see if our settings worked, we have to make a way to get to a user's page through the app.
+Let's do this by making the user's username clickable through the reusable post element.
+Move to this element's editor page and select the text that displays the user's email.
+While we are here, let's change this text to display the user's username instead.
+You can do this by simply changing the dynamic data to say "Parent group's post's Creator's username".
+Now start a workflow.

+Add Navigation>Go to page... and select profilepage.
+Since the content on this page is dependent on which user we have clicked on, we have to set the Data to send to "Parent group's post's Creator".
+The window should look as shown:

+(photo 71)

+Let's also view our own profile by clicking the profile photo in the header.
+Go to the reusable header element editor page and select the profile photo.
+Start a workflow.

+We are going to use the same action as before, except this time the Data to send will just be "Current User".

+(photo 72)

+The profile page setup is now complete. you should be able to click your own profile photo in the header to see your profile page, or click another user's username to see their page.

+(photo 73)